hakkudeus/Air-Alert/Readme.md

 ⁴ Most modern motherboards include it by default, however on pre-AT machines or MS-DOS 3.10 (etc) it will require a setup solution to change date/time, if you have the chip.

 ⁵ An installer will attempt to add own if none found and insert a SET value to autoexec.bat, in case you never/don't use mTCP stack.
+# Notes on MS-DOS
-# mTCP dependency (on MS-DOS)
+## mTCP dependency
-Due to temporary inability to write own network connectivity (or to borrow it from somewhere else) built into my app, I have used one of mTCP apps to perform HTTP requests and a DHCP tool with the same origin.
+Due to my temporary inability to write own network connectivity (or to borrow it from somewhere else) built into my app, I have used one of mTCP apps to perform HTTP requests and a DHCP tool with the same origin.
 Thus it requires its config to be specified in your autoexec.bat file and NIC interrupt code written into it.
 I have written a quick guide on how to properly do it, it's in Release package's readme.

+>This program relies on the HTGET executable that is a part of mTCP stack.

+>If you have never used mTCP, it requires its config file to be specified in autoexec.bat file of your DOS using a SET command.
+You do not need to store full mTCP package on your hard disk, you only need the previously mentioned file and DHCP.EXE tool if you wish to add IP settings automatically.

+>1) To install a config file, you can copy it from the installation media for this program to any directory you want and add the next line to autoexec.bat:

+>set MTCPCFG = [DIRECTORY]\config.cfg

+>Name and extension can be anything, it will be read successfully.

+>2) Next step is specifying packet manager interrupt integer (default: 0x60) in the config file.
+Then you will need to scroll to the bottom and input your IP settings manually, or as said before use a DHCP.EXE tool from mTCP package

 As stated before, I have some plans to make the app independent from external executables and their stuff, but it might take a while.